lonellliburd/highestvaluepalindrome/README.md

 Input Format

-The first line contains two space-separated integers,  and , the number of digits in the number and the maximum number of changes allowed.
+The first line contains two space-separated integers, n and k, the number of digits in the number and the maximum number of changes allowed.

-The second line contains an -digit string of numbers.
+The second line contains an n-digit string of numbers.

 Constraints